Bible Studies

 Location: North Glen Community Church

-Leader: Maureen Johnson Contact Maureen Hill via email maureen@northglenchurch.com for more details
+Leader: Maureen Johnson Contact via email maureen@northglenchurch.com for more details

 Location: Small group study meeting – Currently Online using Zoom

-Leaders: Barry and Sharon Mager – Contact Barry Mager via email magerbarry65@gmail.com for more details and to join online
+Leader: Barry Mager – Contact via email magerbarry65@gmail.com for more details and to join online

 Study: Study of 1st Peter